paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 Well, there is a clever trick to optimize, i.e. decrease the number of sessions: among the user schemas there is always one that is used most (as can be determined by the pool statistics).

-Let that user (say X) just connect without a proxy, and let the other users connect thru X.
+Let that user (say X) just connect without a proxy, and let the other users connect through X.

 So we get: